"A Day and a Half's Journey for a Nephite"

-First, since the Limhi explorers (Mos.
-8:7-8; 21:25-26) passed through this narrow neck without knowing that they had done so (they thought they were still in the Land of Zarahemla), this warns us that it must be of some substantial width.
+First, since the Limhi explorers (see Mosiah 8:7-8; 21:25-26) passed through this narrow neck without knowing that they had done so (they thought they were still in or around the land of Zarahemla), this warns us that the narrow neck must be of some substantial width.

-Obviously, we don't yet know how wide the narrow neck was, but these figures show that it could have been a substantial distance.
-120 miles is the width of the Isthmus of Tehuantepec, which is now accepted by almost all Book of Mormon scholars as the Nephite narrow neck of land.
+Obviously, we do not yet know how wide the narrow neck was, but these figures show that it could have been a substantial distance.
+The width of the Isthmus of Tehuantepec, which is now accepted by many Book of Mormon scholars as the Nephite narrow neck of land, is 120 miles—an acceptable distance for the day-and-a-half journey.